Arizona Wildcats men's basketball: Team history

-Early years (1904–1925)
+Early years (1904−1925)

 The University of Arizona fielded its first men's basketball team in 1904–05.
 Orin Albert Kates coached the team and drew opponents from local YMCAs.
 The first game Arizona played ended in a 40–32 victory over the Morenci YMCA.

 In 1914, Arizona's first famous coach, James Fred "Pop" McKale was lured away from a teaching and coaching job at Tucson High School to take over as Athletic Director and coach basketball, football, baseball and track.
 McKale took things to a new level, posting a 9–0 record his first season as a basketball coach.
 Moreover, McKale elevated the program to intercollegiate play.
 While basketball was his least favorite of the many sports he coached while at U of A, he chalked up three undefeated seasons and a career-winning average of .803, which has never been bested by a U of A coach who has held the post for at least three years.
 The McKale Memorial Center, the main arena for Arizona basketball, is named in his honor.

-Fred Enke era
+Fred Enke (1925−61)

 From 1925 to 1961, the program was under the stewardship of Fred Enke, U of A's longest-tenured coach.
 Coach Fred A. Enke was responsible for the early successes of Wildcat basketball.
 Enke amassed 509 wins in his tenure on the U of A sidelines and still ranks as the second-winningest coach in school history, winning more than 60 percent of his games.
-Enke also led the Cats to the first four postseason appearances (3 N.I.T./1 NCAA) in school history and in 1950–51 competed in both the N.I.T. and NCAA postseason tournaments.
+Enke also led the Cats to the first four postseason appearances (3 N.I.T. and 1 NCAA) in school history and in 1950–51 competed in both the N.I.T. and NCAA postseason tournaments.
 Finally, he was the first coach to lead Arizona to a national ranking.
 Two of his teams (1950, 1951) finished the season ranked in the top 15.